BrockCSC/Chatr/README.md

 # [Demo](http://brockcsc-chatr.herokuapp.com/)

-## Wiki detailing stack, tutorials, tools and how to contribute coming soon!
+## Please visit our [Wiki](https://github.com/BrockCSC/Chatr/wiki) for information on the stack, and how to contribute!